evmcnb/quartz/content/full/Hyperthyroidism.md

 ---

 Hyperthyroidism is a medical condition characterized by excessive production of thyroid hormones by the thyroid gland.
-There are various underlying causes of hyperthyroidism, with the most common being [[Grave's disease]].
+There are various underlying causes of hyperthyroidism, with the most common being [[Full/Grave's disease]].

 Hyperthyroidism is **increased thyroid hormone synthesis and secretion** from the thyroid gland.
 Thyrotoxicosis is the clinical syndrome of excess circulating thyroid hormones **irrespective of source**.
 Hyperthyroidism is a subset of thyrotoxicosis
 ## Causes/Factors